jackdewinter/pymarkdown/newdocs/src/user-guide.md

 ### Markdown Parser

-A main application component that takes a Markdown document and breaks it down into its constituent elements (headings, lists, code fences, block quotes, inline emphasis, and so on).
+A core application component that takes a Markdown document and breaks it into Markdown elements such as headings, lists, code fences, block quotes, and inline emphasis.
 The Markdown parser emits a stream of Markdown tokens that can then be used for specific purposes.
-In normal operation, parser extensions run first and may adjust or augment that token stream, and then the Rule Engine consumes the resulting tokens in a well-defined order to analyze the document, report failures, or (in fix mode) propose content changes.
+In normal operation (**scan** mode), parser extensions run first and may adjust or augment that Markdown token stream.
+The Rule Engine then consumes the resulting tokens in a well‑defined order to analyze the document, report Rule Failures, and, in
+**fix** mode, propose content changes.

 ### Rule Engine

-A main application component that takes a stream of Markdown tokens and executes a series of actions that are based upon those tokens.
+A main application component that takes the stream of Markdown tokens and executes a series of actions that are based upon those tokens.
 Each of these actions is implemented as a rule (see below), and the component that controls the registration, ordering, and execution of those rules is referred to as the Rule Engine.

-### Rules / Plugin Rules
+### Rules / Rule Plugins

+Rule Plugins are the Python code that extends the Rule Engine (via a plugin mechanism) to look for a specific behavior on behalf of the user.
+The Rule Plugins themselves act as mediators between the logic that enacts a given rule and the Rule Engine that is using the rule.
+Basically, the rule is the logic behind a given check and the Rule Plugin is the container around that check.

-Python code that extends the Rule Engine (via a plugin mechanism) to look for a specific behavior on behalf of the user.
-Rules typically register handlers for specific token types or parser events, receive those tokens in a deterministic order, and may expose configuration options that control their behavior (for example, which paths to ignore or what thresholds to enforce).
-A rule handler may examine a single token in isolation, maintain per-document or per-file state, or correlate information across multiple tokens (for example, to compute heading levels or track list nesting).
+Each Rule Plugin typically register handlers for specific token types or parser events, receive those tokens in a deterministic order, and may expose configuration options that control their behavior (for example, which paths to ignore or what thresholds to enforce).
+The rule itself then takes that information to look for a specific pattern.
+Looking for that pattern may include examining a single token in isolation, maintaining per-document or per-file state, or even correlating information across multiple tokens (for example, to compute heading levels or track list nesting).
-Examples of this are Rule `MD010` which looks for hard tabs in the document and Rule `MD012` which looks for consecutive blank lines in the document.
-In the built-in rule set:
+Examples of this are Rule Plugin `MD010` which looks for hard tabs in the document and
+Rule Plugin `MD012` which looks for consecutive blank lines in the document.
+In the built-in
+Rule Plugin set:

-- the `MD` prefix is used for rules that align with rules introduced by `markdownlint`
+- the `MD` prefix is used for Rule Plugins that align with rules introduced by `markdownlint`
-- the `PML` prefix is used for rules introduced by the PyMarkdown application to address new requests and scenarios
+- the `PML` prefix is used for Rule Plugins introduced by the PyMarkdown application to address new requests and scenarios

-Additional prefixes may be introduced for other rule families over time.
+Additional prefixes may be introduced for other Rule Plugin families over time.

-### Rule Ids
+### Rule IDs

-Rule ids are unique identifiers that are associated with a given rule.
-These rule ids are case-insensitive.
-Therefore, the ids `md010`, `MD010`, and `Md010` all refer to the same rule.
-For historical reasons, these identifiers start with a two- or three-letter prefix, followed by a three-digit suffix, and the combination of prefix and suffix is unique across all rules and across all rule families.
-These ids are what you see in command-line output, and they form the canonical identifiers used in configuration files, logs, and most tooling integrations.
+Rule IDs are unique identifiers that are associated with a given Rule Plugin.
+These Rule
+IDs are case-insensitive.
+Therefore, the Rule IDs `md010`, `MD010`, and `Md010` all refer to the same Rule Plugin.
+For historical reasons, these identifiers start with a two- or three-letter prefix, followed by a three-digit suffix, and the combination of prefix and suffix is unique across all Rule Plugins and across all Rule Plugin families.
+These ids are
+what you see in command-line output, and they form the canonical identifiers used in configuration files, logs, and most tooling integrations.